INS Vikramaditya: Combat systems

 The official expected life span of the ship is 40 years, and she is unlikely to require any major repair work for at least a decade.
 Over 70% of the vessel and her equipment is new, and the remainder has been refurbished.
 Sevmash Shipyard, which upgraded the carrier, will provide warranty servicing, including maintenance for the next 20 years.

+Carrier Battle Group

+The Carrier Battle Group (CBG) led by INS Vikramaditya includes Kolkata-class destroyers, Talwar-class frigates and INS Deepak among others.